- Mautopitch – Free Automatic Pitch Correction

 We give the Melda MAutoPitch VST plugin a solid

-The Melda Mautopitch free auto-tune plug in is definitely solid, at what it’s meant to be.
+The Melda Mautopitch free auto-tune plug in is definitely a solid pick up.

 Looking at the higher end spectrum of pitch correction plug ins, the only upper hand that they have on Mautopitch is customizability.